kaisenlinux/manpages-dev/category/MKFS/mkfs.ext3.md

                           be a colon separated list.
 This option has effect only if the quota feature is set.
 The default quota types to be initialized if this option is not specified is both user and group quotas.
 If the project feature is enabled that project quotas will be initialized as well.

-       -F     Force mke2fs to create a filesystem, even if the specified device is not a partition on a block special device, or if other parameters do not make sense.
-In order to force mke2fs to create a filesystem even if the filesystem appears to be in use or is mounted (a truly dangerous thing to do), this option must be specified twice.
+       -F     Force mke2fs to create a file system, even if the specified device is not a partition on a block special device, or if other parameters do not  make  sense.
+In  order  to force mke2fs to create a file system even if the file system appears to be in use or is mounted (a truly dangerous thing to do), this option must be specified twice.

        -g blocks-per-group
               Specify  the  number of blocks in a block group.
-There is generally no reason for the user to ever set this parameter, as the default is optimal for the filesystem.
-(For administrators who are creating filesystems on RAID arrays, it is preferable to use the stride RAID parameter as part of the -E option rather than manipulating  the  number of blocks per group.)
+There is generally no reason for the user to ever set this parameter, as the default is optimal for the file system.
+(For administrators who are creating file systems on RAID arrays, it is preferable to use the stride RAID parameter as part of the -E option rather than manipulating the  number of blocks per group.)
 This option is generally used by developers who are developing test cases.

               If the bigalloc feature is enabled, the -g option will specify the number of clusters in a block group.

        -G number-of-groups
-              Specify  the number of block groups that will be packed together to create a larger virtual block group (or "flex_bg group") in an ext4 filesystem.
+              Specify the number of block groups that will be packed together to create a larger virtual block group (or "flex_bg group") in an ext4 file system.
 This improves meta-data locality and performance on meta-data heavy workloads.
-The number of groups must be a power of 2 and may only be specified if the flex_bg filesystem feature is enabled.
+The number of groups must be a power of 2 and may only be specified if the flex_bg file system feature is enabled.

        -i bytes-per-inode
               Specify the bytes/inode ratio.  mke2fs creates an inode for every bytes-per-inode bytes of space on the disk.
 The larger the bytes-per-inode ratio, the fewer  inodes  will be created.
-This value generally shouldn't be smaller than the blocksize of the filesystem, since in that case more inodes would be made than can ever be used.
-Be warned that it is not possible to change this ratio on a filesystem after it is created, so be careful deciding the correct  value  for  this  parameter.
-Note  that  resizing  a filesystem changes the number of inodes to maintain this ratio.
+This value generally shouldn't be smaller than the blocksize of the file system, since in that case more inodes would be made than can ever be used.
+Be warned that it is not possible to change this ratio on a file system after it is created, so be careful deciding the correct value for this parameter.
+Note that resizing  a  file system changes the number of inodes to maintain this ratio.

        -I inode-size
               Specify  the  size of each inode in bytes.
 The inode-size value must be a power of 2 larger or equal to 128.
-The larger the inode-size the more space the inode table will consume, and this reduces the usable space in the filesystem and can also negatively impact performance.
-It is not possible to change this value after  the  filesystem  is created.
+The larger the inode-size the more space the inode table will consume, and this reduces the usable space in the file system and can also negatively impact performance.
+It is not possible to change this value after the file system  is created.

               File  systems  with  an  inode  size of 128 bytes do not support timestamps beyond January 19, 2038.
 Inodes which are 256 bytes or larger will support extended timestamps,